Bundesliga club-by-club historical guide: VfL Bochum 1848

 Watch: Bochum recorded a famous win over Bayern in 2021/22

-Nevertheless, VfL have produced three Bundesliga top scorers in Stefan Kuntz (22 in 1985/86), Thomas Christiansen (21 in 2002/23) and Theofanis Gekas (20 in 2006/07).
+Nevertheless, VfL have had three Bundesliga top scorers in Stefan Kuntz (22 in 1985/86), Thomas Christiansen (21 in 2002/23) and Theofanis Gekas (20 in 2006/07).
 Kuntz is among some of the notable names to have been produced by the club, starting with coaching legend Herrmann Gerland in the 1970s, through to Joel Matip, Ilkay Gündogan and Leon Goretzka now in the modern game.

 And for lovers of football nostalgia, Bochum is often the place to go in the Bundesliga.
 They’ve been playing their home games on Castroper Straße since 1911, with the current Ruhrstadion a real throwback.
 Bochum also feature high on the list of unique football collectibles thanks to their 1996/97 rainbow jersey released to celebrate their first-ever UEFA Cup campaign.